zarajarral/zarajarral/README.md

 I’m a student specialising in **web developement**, working to expand
 my skills in game developement, AI machine learning, and automation.

 I’m also the co-owner of a small start up called **PRAX**, and it's sub brand **CONNECT**.
-My team specialises in optimising
+My team specialises in automations that optimise our client's businesses, with additional services for personalised branding and web/software developement.
-our clients brand in terms of branding, digital prescene, and of course, website optimisation.
 > Take a look at some of my work in the [Project Repository](https://github.com/zarajarral?tab=repositories)!

 ---